ethteck/decodetect/README.md

 * [JUnit 5](https://junit.org/junit5/) ([Eclipse 2.0](https://www.eclipse.org/legal/epl-2.0/))

-## License
+## About
-Decodetect uses the MIT license.
+Decodetect was written by Ethan Roseman and uses the MIT license.
+See the `LICENSE` file for more information.

-If this library helps you and you feel compelled to give credit, please feel free to do so. :)